Fancy a career change? Why not become an Inverness Taxi driver and put your working life into a new gear!

 The last few years have been a tumultuous, complicated time for many of us.
 Between pandemics, wars and global climate emergencies, there’s not been much you can rely on.
 That is, except for the taxi industry.
 Even throughout the lockdown, Inverness Taxi drivers were transporting passengers to appointments, to supermarkets and pharmacies for supplies, and even transporting vital blood and other essential supplies to hospitals, GPs and everywhere that needed items delivered.

-Inverness Taxis operate 24 hours a day, 7 days a week, 365 days a year servicing the needs of residents and visitors to the great city of Inverness.
+Inverness Taxis and our partner SafeKab operate 24 hours a day, 7 days a week, 365 days a year servicing the needs of residents and visitors to the great city of Inverness.

 You could be a part of that essential infrastructure that keeps Inverness running, no matter the global events that surround the city.

 Read below to find out why being an Inverness taxi driver might be the change of career you’ve been looking for!

 You will already have an idea of what a taxi driver’s duties maybe, but here is a wee list of the main duties associated with driving a taxi in Inverness:

 - Driving passengers to their destinations in a prompt, courteous manner.

 - Accepting bookings from an operator at the office.
 Usually via your phone or in-car terminal.